From Conversations to Conversions: The New Marketing Stack

 Someone complains to a colleague about their onboarding process.
 A founder vents in a Slack community about the cost of their current software.
 A small business owner asks a friend what she uses for scheduling.
 That’s where intent is born – long before anyone opens a browser.

-Bridget and I have has built a clear model for this.
-Warren brings the keyword and entity architecture – mapping conversational signals to structured search intent.
+Bridget and I have built a clear model for this.
+I bring the keyword and entity architecture – mapping conversational signals to structured search intent.
 Bridget brings the social listening layer – the ability to hear where real demand is forming before it crystallizes into a search query.
 Together, the model runs: conversations create demand, SEO captures it.

 The Wrong Order Problem